MEET THE TEAM

 office: 33-408

-Professor Wardle is Director of MIT's Nano-Engineered Composite aerospace STructures (NECST) Consortium, and necstlab.
+Professor Brian L. Wardle is Full Professor of Aeronautics and Astronautics at MIT, with a joint appointment in Mechanical Engineering, where his work focuses on materials and structures.
+He is the founder and director of MIT’s Nano-Engineered Composite aerospace STructures (NECST) Consortium, and necstlab.
 He is active in the Materials Processing Center (MPC) ISN, CMSE, and MEMS@MIT (part of the Microsystems Technology Laboratory) communities.
+His profile can be found here.

 Jen-Hung Fang